Brown makes a distinctive contribution to global research, service, and education

 The Brown community forges an original relationship with the world and makes a distinctive contribution to global research, service and education.

-The Office of International Affairs articulates and implements Brown’s strategy for global engagement, leads efforts to raise the University’s international visibility, oversees the University's wide array of international partnerships and programs, and works closely with faculty and administration to ensure that new initiatives serve to enhance Brown’s global standing and research mission.
+The Office of Global Engagement articulates and implements Brown’s strategy for global activity, leads efforts to raise the University’s international visibility, oversees the University's wide array of international partnerships and programs, and works closely with faculty and administration to ensure that new initiatives serve to enhance Brown’s global standing and research mission.

 More than 500 Brown students study outside of the United States each year through numerous international partnerships offered by the Office of International Programs.
 Students can be found in classrooms, laboratories, libraries and research sites around the globe, participating in academic programs offered by Brown or in courses approved for credit by the university.